 Are we out of ideas?
 We, as in, everyone in society.
 I’m asking, really asking.
 Because it’s been a while since I’ve seen an original idea.
+We aren’t so much Reinventing the wheel as rebranding it.

 “Apple creates its own music video channel and… invents MTV?”.
 That is a real, and 100% accurate headline The Next Web ran last month.
 Apple Music TV is a 24-hour a day station live streaming popular music videos via the web, available on the Apple Music and Apple TV apps.
 So it is basically just MTV, but over the internet, not the airwaves.